 - With a knife carefully score the fat layer in a diamond pattern.
 Try to avoid cutting into the meat of the ham, just score the fat.

-- Place ham in a baking dish and bake in over for 15 minutes.
+- Place ham in a baking dish and bake in the oven for 15 minutes.
 This allows the score marks in the fat to open up.

 - While the ham is in the oven make your dark and stormy ham glaze.